itzmealvin/BLOCKCHAIN_iuVecCert/packages/issuer/README.md

   file name (required).
 Before processing, the command will locate this file from the `requests` folder.
-- `-o, —-output [directory]`: The path to the output ZIP result directory (default: "../../embedded/")
+- `-o, —-output [directory]`: The path to the output ZIP result directory (default: "../../embedded/").
-- `-d, --delete`: Delete the VCDRe and SVCD files for security (default: true)
+- `-d, --delete`: Delete the VCDRe and SVCD files for security (default: true).
 - `-h, —-help`: Displays help information for the command.

 _Example usage:_